JackStClair/Entity-tagger/README.md

 # Entity-tagger
-This is code to run an bi-LSTM entity tagger
+This is code to run a bi-LSTM entity tagger

 There are the following files in this repository: